coady/graphique/README.md

 * `join`: join tables by key columns

 #### aggregation
-* `group`: group by given columns, transforming the others into list columns
+* `group`: group by given columns, and aggregate the others
 * `runs`: partition on adjacent values in given columns, transforming the others into list columns
 * `tables`: return a list of tables by splitting on the scalars in list columns
 * `flatten`: flatten list columns with repeated scalars